Nertsal/nertsal.github.io/website/content/blog/so-i-wrote-my-own-ecs.md

 If you are only interested in the code, check the [example on GitHub](https://github.com/geng-engine/ecs/blob/main/examples/full.rs).

-**TLDR**; ECS is hard to debug, so what if we make entity archetypes static and checked at compile time?
+**TLDR**; ECS can be hard to debug, so what if we make entity archetypes static and checked at compile time?
 We can derive structs and queries using macros and keep user code close to being regular Rust.

 ## The problem